Wheest/bib-boi/README.md

 #### Search for possible arXiv papers that might have a published version

-This approach looks to see if the arXIv paper has a DOI, or has a comment that might suggest there is a published version
+This approach looks to see if the arXiv paper has a DOI, or has a comment that might suggest there is a published version

 ``` sh
 python3 arXiv_auto_check.py $BIB_FILE